AbeHandler/cnn-sentence-classification/README.md

 # Sentence Classification With Convolutional Neural Networks

 This is an extension of yoonkim's implementation of CNN_sentence to classify test sentences.
+In addition to the original Random and Word2Vec embeddings, GloVe support has been added.
 The original implementation can be found here: https://github.com/yoonkim/CNN_sentence

 The file conv_net_classes.py is the same file from original implementation.